All employers have a legal obligation to perform a right to work check, regardless of the candidate’s race, nationality, or ethnicity.

 There is also Employment Check Pro, which contains 100s of functions which has helped our clients manage their employment background checks.
 Pro is designed to help companies with specific compliance or referencing background check requirements.
 Not only is it secure, but its also fast and fully GDPR-compliant.
 Pro adds value to both the organisation and the candidate.
 Save time and reduce paperwork; all whilst maintaining compliance.
 Learn more about Pro here.

-This article answers the most common questions candidates and employers have about right to work checks.
-It is recommended for employers to follow the practices outlined by the Home Office.
+It is recommended for employers to follow the practices outlined by the Home Office to ensure best practice

 For updates, news, and important information regarding all types of employment background checks, be sure to bookmark our blog.